klauswuestefeld/prevayler-clj/README.md

 ## Files

-If your persistence file is called "my-file", prevayler-clj will write files like this for you:
+If your persistence file is called "my-file", for example, prevayler-clj will write files like this for you:

 ### my-file
 A Java serialization object stream with the system state at the moment the file was created followed by events.